Projects & programmes

 SIWI is a leading champion of source-to-sea governance and an expert in its implementation.
 We run pilot projects, generate new knowledge, organize training, and host the Source-to-Sea Platform with like-minded organizations.

 Swedish Water House is an independent platform for dialogue, innovation, and exploring solutions to pressing global water-related issues.
 We seek to bridge the gap between science, policy, and practice.

 The UNDP-SIWI Water Governance Facility helps countries manage their water resources more sustainably.

 International Centre for Water Cooperation

 The International Centre for Water Cooperation generates and shares knowledge on water cooperation within and between countries.
 It is hosted by SIWI under the auspices of UNESCO.

 The Shared Waters Partnership supports transboundary water cooperation in fragile and conflict-affected regions.

 Stockholm Junior Water Prize

 Stockholm Junior Water Prize is a competition for students aged 15 to 20 who have developed school projects that can solve major water challenges.
-The competition attracts thousands of entries from almost 40 countries.
+The competition attracts thousands of entries from around 40 countries.